EECS3311F25/project-commute-buddy/doc/sprint0/PB.md

-1. As an unergistered user, I want to create an account using my university email so that only verified students can access the platform.
+1. As an unregistered user, I want to create an account using my university email so that only verified students can access the platform.

 2. As a registered user, I want to set up my commuting preferences (home area, campus schedule, and preferred bus routes) so that I can get accurate commute matches.

 3. As a returning registered user, I want to log in securely so that my personal commute data remains protected.

-4. As a , I want to find other students taking the same bus or route so that I can plan to commute together.
+4. As a registered user, I want to find other students taking the same bus or route so that I can plan to commute together.

 5. As a registered user, I want to filter potential matches by gender or faculty so that I feel more comfortable choosing a buddy.